NicBonetto/eclipse/README.md

 # Eclipse
-A web app to discover new music artists.
+A web app to discover new music artists through a chain of suggestions.

 # Getting Started
 This web application uses Git and Node, so ensure they are preinstalled.
 Then follow these commands in the terminal: